QUAA Constitution & Bylaws

 3.0 Board of Directors (“Board”)

-3.1 The Board shall meet in person, or via teleconference, at least four times each year.
-The first meeting of the new Board shall:
+3.1 The Board shall meet in person, or virtually, at least four times each year.

 1. Develop the Association’s program plan for the forthcoming year;

-2. Determine the need for any task forces or committees, and notifying the Leadership Selection Committee accordingly;
+2. Determine the need for any task forces or committees, and develop a recruitment plan for its committees;

 3. Develop and review terms of reference, goals and objectives with all committees and task forces;

-3.2 The Directors of the Board shall be:
+3.2 The members of the Board shall be:

-3.3 Unless noted otherwise in the Constitution, an individual can serve on the Board for a maximum of six (6) consecutive years (or three consecutive terms) unless he/she is a member of the Executive Committee.
-Executive can serve a maximum of four years, unless they serve as President.
+3.3 An individual can serve on the Board for a maximum of six (6) consecutive years (or 3 consecutive terms), unless they serve as President, which allows for an additional two-year term.

 3.4 50% plus one Directors shall constitute a quorum at any Board meeting.